WICG/document-picture-in-picture/README.md

 into a single PiP window and provide custom controls like sending a message, muting another user, raising a hand, etc.

+#### Pomodoro timers

+The Pomodoro technique is a time management method that uses a kitchen timer to break work into intervals, typically 25 minutes in length, separated by short breaks.
+Pomodoro timer apps on desktop and mobile can use the PiP feature to display the current timer permanently on the screen as a floating timer for timed focus management while sat at a desk or while on the go.

 ## Example code

 ### HTML